 Easy Ways to Detect Air Leaks

-Doing everything you can to keep your home’s energy efficiency levels high is a no brainer.
+Doing as much as possible to keep your home’s energy efficiency levels high is a no brainer.
 When you make an effort to ensure your HVAC systems aren’t working harder than they have to, you’re not just saving energy, you’re saving money.
 Air leaks around your home are one of many ways your home may be losing efficiency.

-The most common leaks are from drafts entering through your windows or doors.
-These air leaks are generally easy to spot, but air leakage can also originate in less obvious spaces around your home.
+A large number of leaks are from drafts entering through your windows or doors.
+These air leaks are generally easy to find, but air leakage can also come from less obvious spaces in your home.
 Take advantage of the suggestions below to conduct your own energy assessment.

 Inside your home

-First, you’ll want to inspect your windows and doors.
-If they rattle or you can see light through spaces between the door and the frame, they’re leaking and likely wasting energy and money, as well.
+First, you’ll want to check your windows and doors.
+If they rattle or you can see light coming in around the frame, they’re leaking and probably wasting energy and money, as well.
 Seal them with caulk or weather-stripping to fill in the leak.